Skip to content

 Run it with sensible defaults

 Using child's current age of 2, target age of 18, current fund balance of 500, monthly contribution of 100, the calculation works out to 30,435.20.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Child's Current Age, Target Age, Current Fund Balance, Monthly Contribution, and Annual Return — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works